bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 - **Custom options:** Introduced customizable presets.
 Starting with 2.0.0, settings can be copied and used with higher versions (2.0.0).
 - **Time Master rework:** Check [Time Master](#時間管理大師) for more information
 - **Medic:** The Medic report changed, it only shows the time since death (see Detective)
-- **Detective:** The Detective now sees the name/color type of the killer when he reports a dead body (ability moved from the Medic to the Detective)
+- **Detective:** The Detective now sees the name/color type of the killer when they report a dead body (ability moved from the Medic to the Detective)
 - **Lighter:** We changed and tried to nerf the Lighter, see the [Lighter](#點燈人) section for more details.
 - **Seer:** As the role didn't work the way it was, we completely changed it.
 We're still working on the role, for now we're trying a few things.
 Check the [Seer](#靈媒) section to get more details about the new Seer.
-- **Shifter:** We reworked the Shifter, he is now part of the crew.
+- **Shifter:** We reworked the Shifter, they are now part of the crew.
 Check out the [Shifter](#轉職者) sections for more details.
 - **Hacker:** The Hacker is basically the old Spy.
 We added the option to only show the color type instead of the color on the admin table.
 - **Camouflager:** Now also overrides the information of other roles, check the [Camouflager](#魔術師) section for more details.
 - **Morphling:** Now also overrides the information of other roles, check the [Morphling](#百變怪) section for more details
 - **Mini:** The Mini can now be a Crewmate Mini or an Impostor Mini, check the [Mini](#迷你) section for more details
 - **Eraser:** The Eraser, a new Impostor role, is now part of the mod.
 Check the [Eraser](#抹除者) section for more details
 - **New options:**
     - You can now set the maximum number of meetings in a game: Every player still only has one meeting.
-The Mayor can always use his meeting (even if the maximum number of meetings was reached).
+The Mayor can always use their meeting (even if the maximum number of meetings was reached).
 Impostor/Jackal meetings also count.

 **Hotfix 1.8.2**
 - Add map and Impostor count to lobby settings.